PT Mi-Ba mine

-The PT Mi-Ba (also known as the PT Mi-Ba-53) is a circular Bakelite cased Czechoslovakian minimum metal anti-tank blast mine.
-The mine entered service with the Czech and Slovakian armies in the 1950s and is now obsolete and no longer in service.
-The mine is conventional in layout with a central pressure plate, and doughnut-shaped main charge around a booster charge and RO-7-II fuze.
+The PT Mi-Ba (also known as the PT Mi-Ba-53) is a circular Bakelite cased Czechoslovak minimum metal anti-tank blast mine.
+The mine entered service with the Czech and Slovak armies in the 1950s and is now obsolete and no longer in service.
+The mine is conventional in layout with a central pressure plate, and doughnut-shaped main charge around a booster charge.
+It can use either an RO-7-1, pressure-actuated RO-7-II or a pressure-actuated/anti-removal RO-7-III fuze.
 The mine's fuze is the only component that contains any metal, and this is limited to a spring, the striker pin, and the detonator capsule.